ValeriaVG/nomocms/README.md

 AMP CMS is currently in active development and the alpha version should be expected before Jan 10, 2021.

+## First-time & Emergency access

+You can set up a superuser account though the following environment variables:

+- `SUPERUSER_EMAIL`
+- `SUPERUSER_PASSWORD`

+This user is never stored or rendered anywhere else, but has all possible permissions.

 ## Roadmap

 - [ ] API